 When thinking of the format conventionally used to report these milestones, a table is often used.
 Here, you will list the milestone description, the date it was due and the new forecasted due date.
 Completed milestones will be added as well, along with the date they were completed.

-Although these tables will make it obvious that certain goals weren’t achieved on time, examining them in advance can offer some time for reflection so you are able to answer the higher-ups when they ask why you weren’t able to hit a certain milestone when it was due.
-It will also help you look at your project and see where improvements can be made.
+Although these tables will make it obvious that certain goals haven’t been achieved on time, examining them in advance can offer some time for reflection, so you are able to answer the higher-ups when they ask why you weren’t able to hit a certain milestone when it was due.
+It will also help you look at your project management and see where improvements can be made.

-Although milestones can be useful in keeping a project on track and keeping employees motivated, project managers must know how to use them to make sure they are effective.
+Although milestone planning can be useful in keeping a project on track and keeping employees motivated, project managers must know how to use them to make sure they are effective.
 Here are some things to keep in mind when implementing milestones in your project planning.